unreal4u/telegram-api/README.md

 About this class
 --------

-* Enables you to send messages, stickers, location and other methods via PHP to Telegram.
+* Enables you to send messages, stickers, location and other methods via PHP a Telegram user (or group).
 * Respects and implements the default types and methods made by Telegram itself.
 * Doesn't need any dependency, except for Guzzle.
 I'm working on an implementation that doesn't require Guzzle as well.
 * Inline bots support!